 With that being said, I think spending your entire time in Barcelona is just as good of an option, as it is my favorite city in the world!

 My website is filled with hundreds of amazing destination guides, fun things to do, and helpful itineraries that I guarantee will be useful for your upcoming Europe trip!
-I’d love for you to take a look at a few more and let me know what ya think!
+I’d love for you to look at a few more, and let me know what you think!

-- 2 Days in Madrid: The Perfect Itinerary For Your Visit
+- Two Days in Madrid: The Ultimate Madrid Travel Itinerary

-- 3 Days in Rome Itinerary & Travel Guide
+- The Ultimate 3 Days in Rome Itinerary & Travel Guide

 - 10 Awesome Things to do in Paris, France

-- The 20 Best Techno Festivals in Europe to Experience This Summer
+- The 20 Best Techno Festivals in Europe in 2023

 - 30 Music Festivals in Europe to Experience Before You Die